Below you will find various relationships to, and potential clinical treatment approaches for epigastric pain.

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "epigastric pain", is potentially related to the following diagnostic patterns - blood stagnation, liver attacking the spleen, spleen and stomach damp heat, spleen qi deficiency, stomach cold, stomach fire, stomach food stagnation, stomach qi deficiency among many other possibilities and/or layered combinations.
+Within TCM, "epigastric pain" is potentially related to one or more of the following diagnostic patterns: blood stagnation, liver attacking the spleen, spleen and stomach damp heat, spleen qi deficiency, stomach cold, stomach fire, stomach food stagnation, and/or stomach qi deficiency.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
-A potential range of underlying factors and approaches for epigastric pain are described in our acupuncture protocol page - "acupuncture for epigastric pain - treatment protocols " .
+To illustrate and guide developing an acupuncture treatment for someone experiencing epigastric pain, this issue is referenced in the following acupuncture protocol section:

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: